derwiath/vim-grepit/README.markdown

 Author: Andreas Andersson - [andreas@neoboid.com](mailto:andreas@neoboid.com)

-GrepIt is a simple wrapper around grep and findstr that helps you grep in all files for a language.
+GrepIt is a simple wrapper around Vims internal grep command that helps you grep in all files for a language.
 For example if the current file is a .h file, and you execute: